 Second, don’t overwork the dough, and don’t roll it out with a rolling pin!
 Instead, gently fold the dough over onto itself and pat down.
 You should do this about 6 times, or until the dough isn’t quite as sticky.
 The multiple layers of dough are what will give you the flakey biscuit layers.
+Cut it out quickly, before the dough has a chance to warm (these biscuit cutters are my all-time favorite!).
 And last but not least, make sure your oven is HOT.
 Don’t fudge on the 450º temp. 😉

 Once you have your shortcake in the oven, use that time to prep your strawberries!
 I like to slice mine, and toss them in a bowl with a little maple syrup or cane sugar, then set them aside to get nice and juicy before we eat.
 But you could also just use plain strawberries without any added sweetener!

 Of course, don’t forget your whipped topping. 😀 My go-to recipes are aquafaba whipped topping, and the coconut whipped cream that I used in my Banana Cream Pie recipe.
 The aquafaba has a lighter, fluffier texture that is very close to cool whip, while the coconut whipped cream is thicker and richer.
 Just know that if you use coconut whipped cream, it requries a little fore-thought, while aquafaba can be whipped up last minute.
 On the flip side, you can make the coconut whipped cream ahead of time and keep it in the fridge, but aquafaba needs to be made right before it is used.
 Either way, you can’t go wrong!
 They are both delicious. 🙂